There seems to be a lot of confusion with regard to wide complex tachycardias.

 Still aren’t sure?

 Look at the PR interval of the underlying rhythm, and the PR interval of the fusion complex.
-The PR interval of the fusion complex is slightly shorter (thank you Tom G.).
+The PR interval of the fusion complex is slightly shorter.

 If this evidence isn’t compelling enough (and I think it is), look at the following image.